OpenQuake3/engine/readme.md

 ## Running your Mod
 OpenQuake3 Engine's architecture is distinct and completely separate from other id-Tech3 engines.
 There is no such concept as "loading a mod" in this engine.

-Using vanilla concepts, a game based on OpenQuake3 Engine based will be the engine and the game -at the same time-.
+Using vanilla concepts, a game running on OpenQuake3 Engine
+will become the engine and the game -at the same time-.
 _See the [Modularity](#modularity) section for more details._

 This means that you can't just grab your mod files and run them as they are.
 You need to create explicit support for your game's C code to run with this engine.
-The entry file at [src/quake3.c](./src/quake3.c) provides an example of how to run the C code of your game.
+The entry file at [src/quake3.c](./src/quake3.c) provides an example of how to connect your game with the engine.

-## Internals
+## Internals & Architecture
 OpenQuake3 Engine tries to change just enough to provide support for modern features and capabilities.
 But it contains features that are "Not Vanilla", and therefore would be rejected by Vanilla Engines like Quake3e and oDFe.
 _(eg: Adding support for separate crouch/jump inputs, enabling native font support for mods, changing the `trap_` callbacks API to add new features, etc)_